 Things to watch for during March

 From our experience of samples we have received during March in previous years in the OSU Plant Clinic, this page will highlight some problems that may occur this month.
-The mild winter this year means we are ahead in terms of plant growth.
+The mild winter this year means we are again ahead in terms of plant growth and it may be useful to review this page as well as the April Highlights page.

 The cold snap we had during last November is showing its effect now.
 For example we are seeing blueberries with dying and browning cambium along the length of stems, and darkened buds that do not expand.
 Secondary pathogens may invade the dead tissue and appear as dark necrotic lesions along stems.